-A collar option strategy also referred to as a hedge wrapper or simply collar, is an option strategy employed to reduce both positive and negative returns of an underlying asset.
-This limits the return of the portfolio to a specified range and can hedge a position against potential volatility of the underlying asset.
+A collar option strategy, also referred to as a hedge wrapper or simply collar, is an options strategy employed to reduce both positive and negative returns of an underlying asset.
+It limits the return of the portfolio to a specified range and can hedge a position against potential volatility of the underlying asset.
 A collar position is created through the usage of a protective put and covered call option.
 More specifically, it is created by holding an underlying stock, buying an out of the money put option, and selling an out of the money call option.

-- A collar option strategy is an option strategy that limits both gains and losses
+A collar option strategy is an options strategy that limits both gains and losses.

 Interpreting the Collar Option Strategy

 The collar option strategy will limit both upside and downside.
 The collar position involves a long position on an underlying stock, a long position on the out of the money put option, and a short position on the out of the money call option.

 By taking a long position in the underlying stock, as the price increases, the investor will profit.
 As the price decreases, the investor will experience a loss.
 Holding a long position on an out of the money put option, as the price of the underlying stock decreases, the put option value increases.
 We see here that the downside of a falling stock price is neutralized by the put option.

 The investor will also take a short position on an out of the money call option.
 If the price of the underlying stock increases, the call option will be exercised by the buyer.
 Therefore, as the seller, you will experience a loss as the underlying asset increases in price.
 This potential loss neutralizes the upside of holding the stock.